Auto Coverage | (top)

 This is a summary of coverage.
 Review the actual policy for details on all coverages, terms, limits, conditions and exclusions.

 In addition to our competitive rates, there are many discounts available.
-Following is a list of discounts offered within the Wadena Personal Auto program:
+The following is a list of discounts offered by IMT:

 - Paid in Full - paying your policy premium up front in one lump sum offers a substantial discount.